fmohiudd/World_Weather_Analysis/README.md

 - This result would help the team in the travel company plan the best time of the year and location to plan the trips for the clients.

-- We exported the data, clean it and the used the weather data to plan the best cities to plan an ideal vacation based on certain weather criteria.
+- We imported the data, cleaned it and the used the weather data to plan the best cities to plan an ideal vacation based on certain weather criteria.

 - We mapped these cities by using jupyter gmaps and the Google Places API.

 ### **Deliverable 1: Retrieve Weather Data**
 **Summary:**
 - We created 2000 random latitudes and longitudes and obtained the nearest city using the _citypy_ module.
-- We performed an API call with the OpenWeatherMap and retrieved the following information from the API JSON (_JavaScript Object Notation_)  file:
+- We performed an API call with the OpenWeatherMap and retrieved the following information from the API JSON  file:

     - Latitude, Longitude
     - Maximum temperature